ewired/gjs-guide/docs/guides/gtk/gtk-tutorial/03-installing.md

 [[toc]]

-This guide is built for running the examples you will encounter in the first half of this guide, for setting up an application development environment go [here]();
+This guide is built for running the examples you will encounter in the first half of this guide, for setting up an application development environment go [here](../../gjs/editor-tips.html);

-## Using GJS Sandbox

-GNOME Sandbox is a small application that is built to run all of the tutorials here and let your monkey around in GJS and GTK+ as much as you would like.
-It will automatically install and run the latest stable GJS version.

-### Downloading

-You can download GNOME Sandbox [here]().
-It is distributed as a Flatpak.

-### Opening GNOME Sandbox

-Run GNOME Sandbox just like any other application on your system.

 ### Running a Tutorial